multimedia

 RESIDUUM: suite for cello & trash

-RESIDUUM is a performance/video art piece featuring cellist, Katinka Kleijn.
+RESIDUUM is a performance-video-art piece by Aliya Ultan featuring cellist, Katinka Kleijn.

 The process...